Engineering continuous-variable entanglement in mechanical oscillators with optimal control

-The displacement parameters $\alpha_k$ and $\gamma_l$ are numerically optimized to maximize the Bell signal, B (see Fig.~\ref{Fig3: Bell Test}b).
-We restrict the correlation measurements to lie in the $\{\mathrm{Re}[\beta_1], \mathrm{Re}[\beta_2]\}$ quadrature of the joint characteristic function, from which we can exploit phase-space symmetries to constrain the measurement parameters to a symmetric set, namely $\alpha_{0}=\gamma_{0}$ and $\alpha_{1}=\gamma_{1}$.
-We then maximize the Bell signal of Eq.~(\ref{Eq:BellTest}) by numerically calculating the characteristic function of the target state, giving optimal measurement parameters $\{ \alpha_0, \alpha_1 \} = \{ \gamma_0, \gamma_1 \} = \{-0.1248, 0.4041\}$, see black stars in Fig.~\ref{Fig3: Bell Test}b.

 The measured Bell signal, $\mathrm{B}$, is plotted in Fig.~\ref{Fig3: Bell Test}c as a function of total measurement repetitions, $M$.
 The Bell signal exceeds the classical limit of 2 (dashed line), violating the CHSH inequality.
-We observe that $\mathrm{B}$ decreases with more measurements, which we attribute to drifts in experimental parameters that introduce errors during state preparation and measurement.
-The variance of the Bell signal, $\mathrm{Var}\left[\mathrm{B}\right]$, also decreases with $M$, since the statistical error from quantum projection noise is reduced with more repetitions.
-The largest Bell signal is obtained at $M=251\,000$ with $\mathrm{B} = 2.26(3)$ (red square), which approaches the theoretical value of 2.31 for a TMSV state with $r=1$.
-This is close to the theoretical limit of 2.32 for a TMSV state with infinite squeezing (dotted line)~\cite{Jeong2003}.
-The violation of the CHSH inequality is the most statistically significant at $M=3\,114\,000$ with $B = 2.186(9)$ (blue circle), which is over $21~\sigma$ from the classical limit.
-We note that our experiment uses a single ion, which does not provide spatial separation or independent readout of the two oscillators; therefore, this Bell test measurement should be considered as an entanglement witness rather than a test of nonlocality.
+We observe that $\mathrm{B}$ decreases with more measurements, which we attribute to drifts in experimental parameters that affect state preparation and measurement.
+The largest Bell signal is obtained at $M=10\,000$ with $\mathrm{B} = 2.26(3)$ (red square), which is near the theoretical value of 2.31 for a TMSS with $r=1$, and approaches the theoretical limit of 2.32 for any TMSS (dotted line)~\cite{Jeong2003}.
+The violation of the CHSH inequality is the most statistically significant at $M=110\,000$ with $B = 2.186(9)$ (blue circle), which is over $21~\sigma$ from the classical limit.
+This experiment takes approximately 60 minutes.